merveozer/blog/README.md

 ## Overview

 This project is a simple backend API for managing blog posts.
 It allows users to create, update, and manage blog posts with titles, text, and tags.
-The API is built using Spring Boot and utilizes an H2 database for ease of setup and development.
+The API is built using Spring Boot and PostgreSQL database.

 ## Features